thzero/KafkaStreamsExample/readme.md

 ### Wurstmeister

-Also used the wurstmeister docker images with docker-compose.yml below
+Also used the wurstmeister docker images with docker-compose.yml (instance\docker-compose.yml):

 ```
 version: '2.4'